mcmire/rpg/README.md

 ## License

-All code here is free to use for commercial and personal purposes.
-An attached courtesy is not required, but appreciated.
-Use your powers wisely.
+All code here is free to use for personal and commercial purposes.
+If you learn something from it, awesome.
+If it powers your multi-million dollar enterprise, even better.
+If it gets put in a computer on a rocket to Mars, fantastic.
+I'm not going to sue you, I really don't care.
+You don't even have to attach a courtesy if you don't want (though it's the neighborly thing to do).
+Basically, use your powers wisely.
 Be nice!